Austin Salyer was fatally shot through a wall. The shooter was jailed for 90 days

 A later amendment indicated the change was made by the judge, but did not explain the reasoning behind it.
 The Salyers allege they were not made aware of the change until they followed up in regard to Brown’s probation.

 District Attorney Kelly Higgins told Fox 7 that the case is not over and the judge is the only one who can “explain why she decided what she decided.”
 But when the Salyers requested a hearing with the judge to review the developments, they were told they can send her mail but can’t meet with her in person to discuss the changes.
-Records show they filed a motion in March, which was denied
+The defence attorney also filed a motion for “clarification for conditions of probations.”

 The Salyers say although they don’t fully understand what goes behind the scenes, court officials have never bothered to explain to them what exactly led up to the sudden sentencing change.